sifriger-msft/sql-server-samples/samples/demos/sql-graph/sql-saturday-675-parma-italy/README.md

 ### Create graph objects

 The first demo consists in creating graph objects such as Nodes and Edges.
-This is the purpose of the file **sqlsat675 20 Nodes and Edges.sql**.
+This is the purpose of the file [sqlsat675 20 Nodes and Edges.sql](./sqlsat675%2020%20Nodes%20and%20Edges.sql).
 Let's start with the Node table named **Nodes.Person**.
 A node table represents an entity in a Graph DB, every time a node is created, in addition to the user defined columns, the SQL Server Engine will create an implicit column named **$node_id** that uniquely identifies a given node in the database, it contains a combination of the **object_id** of the node and an internally bigint stored in an hidden column named **graph_id**.

 The following picture shows the CREATE statement with the new DDL extension **AS NODE**, this extension tells to the engine that we want to create an Node table.